CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 * Who is the contact person for technical and / or organizational problems with teleworking?
 * Who must be notified of security incidents?
 * How is the task assignment?
-* How is the transfer of the work results carried out?
+* How is the transfer of the work results?
 If technical-organizational problems arise, they must be reported by the teleworker to the institution immediately.

 #### OPS.1.2.4.M9 Care and maintenance concept for teleworking jobs [teleworker, IT manager, IT operations]